-Venturing to new restaurants during the event will save you a pretty penny while you try places.
-It is a way to try several of the chef’s dishes in one sitting without paying high prices.
+Venturing to new restaurants during the event will save you money while trying new places.
+It is a way to sample chefs’ dishes without paying high prices.

 For example, Alan Wong’s Honolulu designed a special 4-course menu.
 It features seafood somen salad and beef from the Maui Cattle Company for only $65 per guest.

 At Roy’s Hawaii Kai, guests can choose an entrée of spiced salmon, 12-oounce rack of lamb or seasoned seared duck.
 It’s all a part of a decadent 3-course meal for only $48.

 Similarly, Nobu Waikiki presents an extensive family-style 5-course dinner.
 It comes with not one, but two desserts on the menu for $65.

 Restaurants like Bread + Butter include items like egg custard and black truffle and seared duck breast over foie gras.
 It comes in a 5-course meal for only $45 per person.

 Ruth’s Chris Steak House creates a 4-course meal for only $49.95 per person.
 While an ornate 4-course meal at Mac 24/7 will only cost $39 per person.